Auromix/ROS-LLM/README.md

 **4. Configure AWS Settings (Optional):**

-For natural interaction capabilities, configure the AWS settings.
+For cloud natural interaction capabilities, configure the AWS settings.
 If you prefer to use local ASR, this step can be skipped.
 ```bash
 cd ROS-LLM/llm_install
 bash config_aws.sh